ghempton/ember-layout/README.md

+** This library has been deprecated.
+[Please read this blog post](http://codebrief.com/2012/07/anatomy-of-an-ember-dot-js-app-part-i-redux-routing-and-outlets/). **

 ## Ember Layout

 Provides an intuitive layout mechanism for [Ember.js](http://emberjs.com).
 The core addition is a `{{dynamicView}}` handlebars helper which allows for child views to be dynamically swapped out from anywhere in the template.